Essequebo and Demerary Royal Gazette 1811 April 16

 Apply to

 Cumingsburg, 15th April 1811.
-Ad: Smith.
+AD: SMITH.

-W. R. Dessington [heading]
+W. R. DESSINGTON

-Most respectfully informs his Friends and the Public, that he has obtained the permission of His Excellency the Governor, to open
+MOST respectfully informs his Friends and the Public, that he has obtained the permission of His Excellency the Governor, to open

 in a few weeks, and he hopes, by the general attention that well be paid, to render his house comfortable to those who may honor him with their favors.